 The best methods to identify these metals are:

 - By filing these metals and looking at their color.

 - They make a distinct bell-like sound when you hit them.

-- They give small shavings with saw-like edges if you use a chisel and hammer.
+- They give small shavings with saw-like edges if you use a chisel.

 Filed copper has a red-orange color that will turn to a dull red-brown when exposed to air.
 Copper’s patina has more blue compared to the alloys.
 If you chisel copper, you will see that it is much softer than the two alloys or mild steel.